 Criminal Investigations After Someone Files a Police Report Against You in New Jersey

 Police reports and criminal complaints are not just empty words.
 These matters are extremely serious, and law enforcement is obligated to look into each complaint and report filed with them.
 In many cases, a full criminal investigation is launched against the subject of a police report.
-Call our New Jersey criminal defense attorneys immediately if you believe someone has filed a police report against you.
+Call our Atlantic City criminal defense attorneys immediately if you believe someone has filed a police report against you.

 Investigations can be unpredictable.
 Some investigations may take a slow start if the alleged offense is minor.
 For example, if your neighbor files a police report about your alleged loud music at night, the police are probably not going to break down your door and cuff you.
 However, you may be visited by law enforcement and issued a citation regarding local noise violation ordinances.